 Spasticity is a condition in which muscles are continuously contracted causing stiffness or tightness which may interfere with movement and speech.
 It is usually caused by damage to the portion of the brain or spinal cord that controls voluntary movement.
-Spasticity can be associated with number of disease entities such as spinal cord injury, multiple sclerosis, traumatic brain injury, cerebral palsy and stroke and is a major health concern.
+Spasticity is a major health concern and can be associated with a number of disease entities such as spinal cord injury, multiple sclerosis, traumatic brain injury, cerebral palsy, and stroke.
 Symptoms may include hypertonicity, clonus, exaggerated deep tendon reflexes, muscle spasms, scissoring and fixed joints.
 The degree of spasticity varies from mild muscle stiffness to severe, painful, and uncontrollable muscle spasms.
-Spasticity may cause loss of range of motion, contractures, sleep disorders, and impaired ambulation.
+Spasticity may cause decreased range of motion, contractures, sleep disorders, and impaired ambulation.